actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 <img src="https://actuary492.github.io/assets/images/plot2.jpeg" alt="description" style="width: 80%; height: auto;">

+The curvature of the plot tells us the dynamic nature of the bond value when subjected to non-constant interest rates, which we assumed here.

 One might wonder how can the data above be useful for in the concept of Asset Liability Management.
 Consider the scenario explained below:

 - Assume that at t=0, a company is offered to buy 10,000 bonds in question above at a par with the present value at t=0.
 - They want to consider this offer if they see that purchasing 10,000 of this bond, amounting to $4,304,872$ can help them pay off their company debt of around $20$ million dollars that shall be due on $t=16$, assuming the increasing discount rates that they have projected. - It is assumed that they keep the coupons received from the bonds, and will use it to pay the loan back.
 This coupons are therefore not subjected to discounting.
-- In other words, they will consider the offer IF their bond value at $t=16$ (plus their coupons earned up to $t=16$) equals to $24,304,872$.
+- In other words, they will consider the offer IF their bond investment at $t=16$ (that is their money earned from sale of the bond plus their coupons earned up to $t=16$) equals to $24,304,872$.

-To be able to answer this question, we first have to modify the bond value vector derived, by adding the coupon payments at each time t.
+To be able to answer this question, we first have to modify the bond value vector derived, by adding the coupon payments already received at each time t.

 ```r
 # Construct a vector that shows how many coupon payments have been received from t=0 up to t=20.